 So is cXML just a rehash of older EDI technology combined with newer XML technology?

 In a word, “no”.
 While other standards have created a hybrid of EDI and XML standards in an attempt to “meld” the two worlds, Ariba intentionally left nearly all existing EDI standards behind and published the cXML standard from scratch.
 DTD files are used to describe the rules for the XML structures required and those DTD’s are publicly available as part of the published cXML documentation.

 You may have heard of the term “PunchOut” when reading about cXML.
 PunchOut is a session protocol that can establish a link from one cXML transaction to the next — also allowing user interaction with those transactions.
 What’s the advantage of using PunchOut?
 Again, it comes down to being able to reuse functionality and leverage past work.
 Some sort of session management is sometimes required to conduct electronic commerce via the public internet — so having that functionality built into cXML and being able to leverage that is a powerful capability and saves development and maintenance resources.

 Often the answer to that question is determined by who your trading partners are and whether they already use cXML.
 But even if you are starting from scratch with a new trading partner, cXML may be something you want to consider – for all the reasons already mentioned.

 Still have questions about cXML?

-Share your specific questions or requirements with me.
-If helpful, I’d be happy to implement a free proof of concept showing exactly how RPG-XML Suite can be used to facilitate any cXML communication requirements you may have.
+Share your specific questions or requirements with our team We’d be happy to implement a free proof of concept showing exactly how RPG-XML Suite can be used to facilitate any cXML communication requirements you may have.